 - Report any hazardous conditions along the adopted street.

-If’ you’d like to adopt a street, simply visit’ Arlington County’s Adopt-a-Street website, to view a map of available streets and to sign up.
-Once you’ve adopted a street, you’ll visit the County web site to let them know that you’ve done a cleanup and report your results.
+If’ you’d like to adopt a street, simply visit’ Arlington County’s Adopt-a-Street website, view a map of available streets to adopt, select

 Arlington Transit has launched Adopt-a-Stop to join Solid Waste’s Adopt-a-Street program in an effort to help keep Arlington County a beautiful and clean place to live, work, and visit!
 Adopt-a-Stop relies on community partners to help maintain bus stops throughout the County.
 Find out more about how to Adopt-a-Stop or Adopt-a-Street.